cjmet/WeatherKitty/README.md

 - `.WeatherKittyText` - Weather Text
 - `.WeatherKittyChart` - Weather chart containers
 - `.WeatherKittyGeoAddress` - Manual location input container
+- and more...
+See the dev tools inspector for more classes.

+### CSS Example

+- Custom CSS in your own stylesheet as desired.
 - Example CSS
   ```
   weather-kitty {
     font-size: x-small;
   }
   ```

-### Options

-- Custom CSS in your own stylesheet as desired.
-- Custom HTML Code Blocks
-- ~~Custom GeoAddress Function~~ - Not Implemented

-### Examples
+### HTML Examples and Custom Code Block

+- Html code blocks can be customized.
+Use the dev tools inspector to see what the code block should look like, then copy and edit it into the tags modifying it to your needs.
-- see example\*.html in the main directory.
+- See example\*.html in the main directory.

 ...